 'Science-on-Saturday' lectures offered

-The Princeton Plasma Physics Laboratory's annual Science-on-Saturday program -- a series of eight talks on topics ranging from microplasmas to contact lens care -- is scheduled for Jan.
-10 through March 14.
+The Princeton Plasma Physics Laboratory's annual "Science-on-Saturday" program -- a series of nine talks on topics including fusion energy, the first electromagnetic machine and cell-to-cell communication -- is scheduled for Jan.
+9 through March 13.

 The talks begin at 9:30 a.m. on designated Saturdays and usually run about two hours.
-The program is geared toward high school students, but all campus and local community members are invited to attend the free lectures in the Gottlieb Auditorium on the Forrestal Campus.
+The program is geared toward high school students, but all campus and local community members are invited to attend the free lectures in the Gottlieb Auditorium on the Forrestal Campus in Plainsboro.